 Tor and VPNs are not silver bullets.
-Many advanced techniques have been developed and studied to de-anonymize encrypted Tor traffic over the years63.
+Many advanced techniques have been developed and studied to de-anonymize encrypted Tor traffic over the years71.
 Most of those techniques are Correlation attacks that will correlate your network traffic in one way or another to logs or datasets.
-Here are some classic examples:
+Here are some examples:

-Correlation Fingerprinting Attack: As illustrated (simplified) below, this attack will fingerprint64 your encrypted traffic (like the websites you visited) just based on the analysis of your encrypted traffic (without decrypting it).
-It can do so with a whopping 96% success rate.
-Such fingerprinting can be used by an adversary that has access to your source network to figure out some of your encrypted activity (such as which websites you visited).
+• Correlation Fingerprinting Attack: As illustrated (simplified) below, this attack will fingerprint your encrypted Tor traffic (like the websites you visited) based on the analysis of your encrypted traffic without decrypting it.
+Some of those methods can do so with a 96% success rate in a closed-world setting.
+The efficacy of those methods in a real open-world setting has not been demonstrated yet and would probably require tremendous resources computing power making it very unlikely that such techniques would be used by a local adversary in the near future.
+Such techniques could however hypothetically be used by an advanced and probably global adversary with access to your source network to determine some of your activity.
+Examples of those attacks are described in several research papers72, 3,74 as well as their